jw-12138/cwgi-docs/src/pages/server-side.md

 6. Re-deploy the code in the Cloudflare dashboard

 Now the worker should be up and running, you can set the callback URL to `https://your-worker-name.workers.dev/callback`.

+## Create a personal access token

+Go to [this page](https://github.com/settings/tokens?type=beta) and create an access token, set the `GITHUB_TOKEN` for your worker, this can increase the rate limit to 5000 RPH, thus, a better guest experience.

 ## Set up a custom domain